-I’m Annie, I’m 57, married, and live in Scotland.
+I’m Annie.
+I’m 57, married, and live in Scotland.

 I first noticed silver in amongst my dark brunette hair when I was still in my teens, and I remember being absolutely horrified!

-Premature greying is a genetic thing in my family, and by the time I was in my late 20’s I was dyeing it lighter and lighter to try blend with the grey.
+Premature greying is a genetic thing in my family, and by the time I was in my late 20s, I was dyeing it lighter and lighter to try to blend with the grey.

-I assumed that I’d be dyeing it forever more, and if anyone had told me 5 years ago that I’d grow the silver in while still in my 50’s I would not have believed them.
+I assumed that I’d be dyeing it forever more, and if anyone had told me five years ago that I’d grow the silver while still in my 50s, I would not have believed them.

-I guess the seed was planted and I started to consider that I might stop dyeing when I got to a ‘certain age’…my 60’s probably!
+I guess the seed was planted, and I started to consider that I might stop dyeing when I got to a ‘certain age’…my 60’s probably!

-This must have all been working on my subconscious, I honestly had no idea when I dyed my hair last March that it would be my last.
-But somewhere along the line I felt that, although I really loved my dyed golden blond colour, something was compelling me to let my silver grow in.
+This must have all been working on my subconscious.
+I honestly had no idea when I dyed my hair last March that it would be my last.
+But somewhere along the line, I felt that, although I loved my dyed golden blond colour, something compelled me to let my silver grow in.

 I think I was wrong on both counts!
 What I once viewed as a curse, I now see as a blessing!

-Important to me is helping to inspire other women and challenge society’s stereotypes by showing that women can still look vital, attractive, vibrant, stylish, sexy with grey hair.
+Important to me is helping to inspire other women and challenge society’s stereotypes by showing that women can still look vital, attractive, vibrant, stylish, and sexy with grey hair.